-The plants proved mutually beneficial: the tall corn supported the climbing beans; the beans added nitrogen to the soil, providing nutrients for the corn; and the low-growing squash vines served as a living mulch, preventing weeds while retaining moisture.
+The plants proved mutually beneficial.
+The tall corn supported the climbing beans.
+The beans added nitrogen to the soil, which provided nutrients for the corn.
+And the low-growing squash vines served as a living mulch, preventing weeds while retaining moisture.

-Companion planting is a great way to pack lots of veggies into a small space, but it also serves many other purposes in an organic garden.
+Companion planting is a great way to pack lots of veggies into a small space.
+But it also serves so many other purposes in an organic garden.

 Companion Planting Deters Pests

 Scent attracts many pests to their host plants.
 Insects lay eggs on the host plant, knowing that the plant will provide food for the newly hatched larvae.
-By interplanting strongly scented herbs and flowers among crops in the vegetable garden, pests become confused, which means they leave your future dinner in peace.
+When you plant strongly scented herbs and flowers among crops in the vegetable garden, pests become confused.
+And confused bugs will leave your future dinner in peace.

-If you want to protect your harvest, try these companion plantings that repel pests:
+Want to protect your harvest?
+Try these companion plantings that repel pests:

 However, French Marigolds win the prize as companion-planting champs.
 They deter Mexican bean beetles, aphids, potato bugs, squash bugs, and nematodes (microscopic roundworms in the soil that damage many plants).
 Plus, they add a beautiful burst of color to the garden.